This article may contain compensated links. Please read disclaimer for more info.

 Worldwide known as the perfume capital, Grasse is a small town in Provence where the perfume industry has prospered since the end of the 18th century.

-Today, Grasse attracts visitors worldwide willing to learn about the art of perfumes in France.
+Today, Grasse attracts visitors worldwide willing to learn about the art of perfumes in France at the Musée International de la Parfumerie (2 Boulevard du Jeu de Ballon).
 Grasse is also the last stop of the Route du Mimosa, which is especially beautiful to drive in wintertime.

-Grasse has several perfume factories, being Fragonard the most famous.
-There’s also a fascinating museum on the art and history of perfume making – Click here to Design your own Fragrance in Grasse
+Grasse has several perfume factories, but Fragonard’s Historical Factory (20 Boulevard Fragonard, free entrance) is the most famous.
+There are also many perfume workshops where you can learn the art of perfume making and create your own essence Click here to design your own Fragrance in Grasse

 18. The Gorges du Verdon by Kayak

 Among the different ways to explore the Gorges du Verdon, kayaking is the most popular.
-Rent a kayak for half-day and paddle through the canyon alone or in two.
+Rent a kayak for half a day and paddle through the canyon alone or in two.
 There are some spots where you can tie the kayak to take a refreshing bath.

 TIP: This Gorges du Verdon Road Trip covers the Gorges and some pretty neighboring villages.